KateRita/dotfiles/README.md

 # TODO
-automate setup by copying files from this repo around the computer
+- automate setup by copying files from this repo around the computer
+- include 'additional setup' steps in auto setup script